toolleeo/cli-apps/README.md

 ## <a name="markdown"></a>Markdown

-Utilities to display and convert Markdown files.
+Utilities to display, convert and reformat Markdown files.

 * [DocToc](https://github.com/thlorenz/doctoc) - Generates table of contents for markdown files inside local git repository.
 Links are compatible with anchors generated by github or other sites.
 * [Frogmouth](https://github.com/Textualize/frogmouth) - A Markdown viewer / browser for the terminal.